MiguelDLM/BFEX/README.md

 11. **Export and Run Fossils:**
     - Set material properties like Young's Modulus and Poisson's Ratio.
-    - Click "Export Files" to export submeshes and the Python script for Fossils.
+    - Click "Export Files" to export sub-meshes and the Python script for Fossils.
-    - Click "Run Fossils" to initiate the FEA analysis.
+    - Click "Run Fossils" to initiate the FEA analysis (add the path to fossils in the preferences' menu)

 12. **Results and Visualization:**
     - Use buttons like "Open FEA Results Folder" and "Visual Elements" to navigate and visualize results.